epeters3/phonemicizer/readme.md

     [--lr_patience 5] \
 ```

+## Model Description

-With the current parameters (single GRU layer in the encoder and an attention and GRU layer in the decoder, with a hidden size of 256 for all layers), the model begins to become unstable during training at around 80,000 training iterations, at which point the loss goes back up.
-Current model accuracy is about 90%%.
+The model uses single GRU layer in the encoder and an attention and GRU layer in the decoder, with a hidden size of 256 for all layers.
+Accuracy for the trained model weights currently in the repo is about 90%.
+It was trained for 100,000 iterations.